West Australian Ballet: West Australian Ballet Centre

 In April 2012, during WAB's 60 year celebrations, the company moved all operations and rehearsals to the West Australian Ballet Centre in Maylands.
 The Forrest Building, a heritage listed building, is owned by the City of Bayswater and leased long-term to the company.

 The history of the building dates back to 1897 when the Victoria Institute and Industrial School for the Blind was developed as part of the celebrations for the 60th year of Queen Victoria's reign.
 The institute originally consisted of a complex of buildings which included a factory, workshops and residential facilities.
-The Federation Warehouse style of architecture, characterised by its hipped galvanized iron roof and protruding brick piers and plinths, can still be seen on the Sixth Avenue side of the building.
+The federation warehouse style of architecture, characterised by its hipped galvanized iron roof and protruding brick piers and plinths, can still be seen on the Sixth Avenue side of the building.
 The institute was officially opened in 1900 and was the only purpose designed and built centre of its kind in Western Australia.

 The institute derived income from chair caning, mat and brush making but was heavily reliant on public donations and government grants.
-After the First World War, production increased and the centre proved to be a significant place of assistance for service men that had lost their sight during the war.
+After World War I, production increased and the centre proved to be a significant place of assistance for service men that had lost their sight during the war.
 In 1923, production expanded to include basket making and sea grass furniture.
 The building was renamed the West Australian Institute and Industrial School for the Blind, but by 1936 was faced with severe overcrowding and workers started refusing to work in the harsh conditions.